Penne with oven-dried tomatoes, olives and herbs

 Heat the oven to 375° F.

-Once the tomatoes are done, scrape them onto a wok.
-Heat on a medium flame and add the rest of the ingredients except the cheese.
+Once the tomatoes are done, scrape them into a wok.
+Heat on a medium flame and add the remaining ingredients, except the cheese.
 Toss well and allow the mix to heat up and start frying.